prasannakanti/XGBoost_pCO2_IO/README.md

    - Designed to produce high-quality plots and calculate key statistics for validation.

 2. **`XGBoost_model.ipynb`**
-   - A Jupyter Notebook for building, training, and evaluating XGBoost models.
+   - A Jupyter Notebook for building and evaluating XGBoost models.
 A similar code is applied to the four subregions individually.
    - It does not support hyperparameter tuning.
 "Optuna"  is a freely available, open-source framework for hyperparameter tuning.

 ## Requirements